apache/trafficserver/tests/README.md

 # Getting Started

 This directory contains different tests for Apache Trafficserver.
-It is recommended that all test move to this common area under the correct location based on the type of test being added.
+It is recommended that all tests move to this common area under the correct location based on the type of test being added.

 ## Layout
 The current layout is:

-**gold_tests/** - contains all the TSQA v4 based tests that run on the Reusable Gold Testing System (AuTest) **tools/** - contains programs used to help with testing.
+**gold_tests/** - contains all the TSQA v4 based tests that run on the Reusable Gold Testing System (AuTest)

+**tools/** - contains programs used to help with testing.

 **include/** - contains headers used for unit testing.

 ## Scripts